kyma-project/istio/docs/user/troubleshooting/03-40-incompatible-istio-sidecar-version.md

    The sidecars of the following workloads could not be restarted: test/httpbin
    ```
 3. Restart the listed workloads so that new Istio sidecars are injected into the Pods.
-   To do this, you can use the `kubectl rollout restart` command.

 #### **kubectl**